Seger01/GameEngine/ZIPREADME.md

 ### timesheets
 Contains the timesheets for each group member.
 Execute the calculate_hours script to get an overview of the total hours per person

-# Game_project_template
-This folder contains the game project template.
-Using this template, a game developer can get started with using the engine and creating a game.

 # Bullet Bravo
 This folders contains the code for the demo game.